Summit Elevation (m): 3376

 Total Trip Distance (km): 40 (return from Mosquito Creek TH)

-Quick ‘n Dirty Rating: Class 4/5 – you fall, you break something or die
+Quick ‘n Dirty Rating: Class 4 – you fall, you break something

-Difficulty Notes: We ascended the south ridge with snow / ice sections and one steep low fifth class step around 10-15 feet high.
-NOT just an easy scree hike like we were initially led to believe by other trip reports.
+Difficulty Notes: We ascended the south ridge with snow / ice sections and one steep rock step around 10 feet high.

 Technical Rating: MN9; YDS (5.0-5.2)